YuarenArt/VisualCalculator/README.md

 # Visual-calculator
 This is a simple calculator application built using Qt framework.
 It allows users to perform basic arithmetic calculations and converts expressions to reverse Polish notation (RPN).

-you need to connect a third-party project with the Calculator Utils namespace, which defines functions for calculations and transformations that do not depend on the Visualcalculator class
+you need to connect a third-party project with the CalculatorUtils namespace(https://github.com/YuarenArt/CalculatorUtils), which defines functions for calculations and transformations that do not depend on the Visualcalculator class